salesforce/terraform-provider-policyguru/website/docs/d/policyguru_document.html.markdown

 * `write` (Optional) - Provide a List of service prefix to generate a list of AWS service actions that (1) are at the `WRITE` access level and (2) do not support resource constraints.
 * `tagging` (Optional) - Provide a List of service prefix to generate a list of AWS service actions that (1) are at the `TAGGING` access level and (2) do not support resource constraints.
 * `list` (Optional) - Provide a List of service prefix to generate a list of AWS service actions that (1) are at the `LIST` access level and (2) do not support resource constraints.
-* `permissions_management` (Optional) - Provide a List pf service prefix to generate a list of AWS service actions that (1) are at the `PERMISSIONS MANAGEMENT` access level and (2) do not support resource constraints.
+* `permissions_management` (Optional) - Provide a List of service prefix to generate a list of AWS service actions that (1) are at the `PERMISSIONS MANAGEMENT` access level and (2) do not support resource constraints.
 * `include_single_actions` (Optional) - Provide a List of individual actions that do not support resource constraints.
 For example, s3:ListAllMyBuckets

+`overrides` supports the following

+* `skip_resource_constraints_for_actions` (Optional) - Provide a list of Actions that do not support resource constraints.
+For more details on how skip_resource_constraints_for_actions works - https://policy-sentry.readthedocs.io/en/latest/writing-policies/skipping-resource-constraints/

 ## Attributes Reference